chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 En Passant

-Because of the fact that a pawn can move two squares on its first turn, there is a special rule called en passant which allows the opponent's pawn AS IF it had moved only one.
+Because a pawn can move two squares on its first turn, there is a special rule called en passant, which allows the opponent's pawn AS IF it had moved only one.
 Consider the following picture.
-The black pawn just moved two squares from it's starting position.
-The blue square is where the white pawn can move to and capture the pawn "in passing" (which is what "en passant" means in french).
+The black pawn just moved two squares from its starting position.
+The blue square is where the white pawn can move to and capture the pawn "in passing" (which is what "en passant" means in French).

 ![Chess_en_passant.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/chess_en_passant.png)

 The idea is that the pawn would have captured the pawn while it was moving through that square.
-This is to compensate for the limitations of a turn based game.
-Don't worry though, this rule only applies to pawns and only on the turn immediately after a pawn has moved two squares last turn.
+The En Passant rule helps compensate for the limitations of a turn-based game.
+This rule only applies to pawns and only on the turn immediately after a pawn has moved two squares last turn.

 Castling

 Remember when I said a king only moves one square at a time?
-Most of the time this is true.
+Most of the time, this is true.
 Although this makes no sense, there is a rule that allows a king to move two squares in one turn.
 Consider the setup below.

 ![Chess_Castle_Setup.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/chess_castle_setup.png)

-Because there are no pieces in between the king and rooks and because the king and rooks have not moved in this game, they are allowed to do a one time "castle" move where the king and the rook both move.
-The king moves two spaces towards the rook and then the rook goes to the square the king skipped over!
+Because there are no pieces in between the king and rooks and because the king and rooks have not moved in this game, they are allowed to do a one-time "castle" move where the king and the rook both move.
+The king moves two spaces towards the rook, and then the rook goes to the square.
+The king skipped over!

 King side castle